cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

 2. Build and install the updated module
 3. Modify the sample input file to include these variables

-Adding State Variables with Cyclus #pragma
+Add State Variables with Cyclus #pragma
 ----------------------------------------------

-The Cyclus preprocessor provides a ``#pragma`` that includes a variable in the set of state variables and allows convenient annotations.
+The Cyclus preprocessor provides a ``#pragma`` that defines variables to be part of the set of state variables and allows convenient annotations.

 First, we'll add the maximum monthly transfer capacity, called ``throughput``.
 Open the file ``src/storage.h`` in your text editor.